mindspore-ai/docs/docs/mindspore/programming_guide/source_en/auto_parallel.md

 #### device_num

 `device_num` indicates the number of available machines.
 The default value is 0.
 The value is of the int type and must range from 1 to 4096.
-If you do not set this parameter, the `Model` interface obtains the value by using the `get_group_size` method.
+If you do not configure this parameter, the `Model` interface obtains the value by using the `get_group_size` method.
 If you set this parameter, your configuration is used.
 This configuration allows you to manually transfer `device_num` without using the `Model` interface.

-> In semi_auto_parallel/auto_parallel mode, constrain device_num to be 1, 2, 4, or a multiple of 8.
+> In semi_auto_parallel/auto_parallel mode, constrain device_num to be 1, 2, 4, or multiples of 8.

 The following is a code example: